BeehiveForum/BeehiveForum/docs/sphinx/sphinx_setup.md

 indexes.

-Note: In older versions of Beehive Forum we used a real-time Sphinx index, but this caused problems with performance on heavilly visited sites.
+Note: In older versions of Beehive Forum we used a real-time Sphinx index, but this caused problems with performance on heavily visited sites.
 Now we recommend running the indexer periodically to have it update the indexes.